johnrolzhausen/global-training-enrollment-system/docs/04-user-stories-FEEDBACK.md

 would still need to have control of review and validation.
 It's difficult for me to take time off without my work piling up.
 The company won't allow additional Salesforce licenses and I can't have my team enter volumes.
 It all falls on me."*

+## 3. User Stories by Persona

+### Persona 6: Alice Katt (Enters Volumes into Salesforce)

+#### Story 6.1: Automation of Volume Entries
+**As** Alice,
+**I want to** automate submission of volumes to be sent more often and on a predictible schedule that doesn't come directly to me,
+**So that** I can review volume submissions periodically through the month without clogging up my inbox.

+**Acceptance Criteria:**
+- [ ] Reduce time to enter volumes from 1 hour to 10 minutes on days volumes are received
+- [ ] Ability to break out volumes into groupings and not merely net volumes
+- [ ] I can enter volumes for Actual, Budget, and Forecast
+- [ ] Auto-save occurs every 2 minutes
+- [ ] Submission completes within 30 seconds
+- [ ] Confirmation screen appears with submission ID

+**Priority:** MVP - Must Have
+**Requirements:** REQ-101, REQ-102, REQ-201-210, REQ-401-405
+**Estimated Effort:** Difficult

 ---